NickyB1106/Goob/readme.md

-# I hate Discord so I made this
+# I love Discord so I made this

 ### How to use
 - Create an application at the [Developer panel](https://discord.com/developers/applications/) (or you can use a previously existing one)